 - Allows students to gain hands-on expertise in data visualization, decision-analytic and health-analytic software programs, imparting skills that can be applied immediately

 - Embeds students directly and meaningfully on the front lines of healthcare delivery, allowing them to work hand in hand with diverse professionals actively managing decisions in a top-tier healthcare system

-- Assigns students to project mentorship teams from the start, allowing them to work closely with practitioners in the forefront of health delivery science, which culminates this extremely embedded work with an applied capstone project
+- Assigns students to project mentorship teams from the start, allowing them to work closely with practitioners in the forefront of health delivery science

 - Teaches how to perform health economic analyses yourself — an essential skill in modern value-based healthcare delivery

 - Exposes students to the Cedars-Sinai/Techstars Healthcare Accelerator, providing med-tech entrepreneurs with unparalleled knowledge about how to position biomedical innovations within the broader health delivery ecosystem